vidhijain11/JavaBackendDevelopmentTraining/spring-jpa-7/README.md

 Employee details and address details are stored in same table.
 Address is a component of Employee.
 It is HAS A relationship.
 We will create two classes Employee and Address.
 Address class will be embedded in Employee class using @Embeddable.

+@Entity annotation is used to specify that the class is an entity and is mapped to a database table.
+@Id annotation is used to specify the primary key of an entity.
+@Embeddable annotation is used to specify that a class is a component and can be embedded in another entity.
+@Embedded annotation is used to specify that a component is embedded in an entity.

 ![img.png](docs/employeeData.png)

 #### When table is already created in the database